Eastern & Central Savings Bank: Merger and dissolution

 Eastern & Central Savings Bank was one of twelve regional savings banks located around the country established under the Savings Bank Act 1858.
 In 1984 group adopted a common branding as 'Trustee Bank', leading to a slight change in identity as 'Eastern & Central Trustee Bank'.
 Two years later and the brand changed again, this time to 'Trust Bank Eastern & Central'.

 On 1 September 1988 all savings banks were corporatised under the Trustee Banks Restructuring Act 1988 and ownership of each bank was vested in a regional community trust.
 Shortly afterwards the majority of the trusts exchanged their shares in the regional banks for shares in Trust Bank New Zealand Ltd, who in turn took over the individual banks.

 On the same day, under authorisation from the Finance Act 1988, Trust Bank Wanganui's operations were vested into that of Trust Bank Eastern & Central, to form simply 'Trust Bank Central'.
 This bank operated from Gisborne in the East to Masterton and Levin in the South and New Plymouth in the West (opening a branch on Devon Street in competition with TSB Bank Ltd who was not part of the merged Trust Bank).
 Oddly, the vestiges of Trust Bank Wanganui was renamed as Trust Bank Auckland Ltd and competed with ASB Bank Ltd who was no longer part of the Trust Bank alliance.

 Finally, in 1996 the community trusts sold their remaining shares in Trust Bank New Zealand to Westpac Banking Corporation for $1.2 billion.
 The two banks merged as WestpacTrust, however the word 'Trust' was phased out by 2002.

 Eastern & Central Community Trust

 As part of the restructure of the trustee savings banks in 1988, ownership of the bank was vested in the Eastern & Central Community Trust.
-The trust received profits from the bank and distributed them to organisations within the banks boundaries meeting the trusts criteria (usually community organisations).
+The trust received profits from the bank and distributed them to community organisations within the banks boundaries.
 In 1996 Westpac completed its takeover of Trust Bank New Zealand Ltd (which included Trust Bank Central) and the proceeds from the sale were invested in a wider portfolio of investment products, mostly cash, bonds and property within New Zealand & Australia.